mattcamp/serverless-gallery/README.md

 2. Install [Terraform](https://www.terraform.io/downloads.html) (at time of writing I was using v0.12.18)
 3. Build the lambda zip files.
 You need to cd into each subdirectory under `lambda/` and run `zip -r lambda.zip .`
 4. cd into `terraform/`
 5. Edit `terraform/backend.tf` and set up your state bucket (you may need to create this first if using S3 terraform state).
-Also set your AWS region and the prefix which will be used when creating other S3 buckets.
+Also set your AWS region and replace `mtest` with your own prefix which will be used when creating other S3 buckets.
 6. Run `terraform init`
 7. Run `terraform plan` and if everything looks ok, `terraform apply`
 8. cd into `public-web` and run `aws s3 sync ./ s3://<your-s3-prefix>-gallery-public --acl public-read` to upload the files into the public bucket.